Language learning tip #1: Focus on conversation

 - Games are of course also an excellent way of studying a new language!
 A lot of language learning computer programs include games.

-Language learning tip 6: Think in the language you’re trying to speak
+Language learning tip #6: Think directly in Italian

 It’s extremely hard to translate directly between two languages, especially if they’re totally unrelated, and it can lead to really awkward and unnatural sentences.